Monitoring Cisco CE Series Endpoints

 To monitor Cisco CE Series endpoints in SL1, you must create an SNMP credential for each endpoint.

-To create an SNMP credential for a Cisco CE Series endpoint:
+To create an SNMP credential for a Cisco CE Series endpoint in the classic user interface:

 1. Go to the Credential Management page (System > Manage > Credentials).